petalorstem/100-days-of-code/log.md

 **Thoughts**: It took me really~ long to obtain this certification but I finally did it and it feels really good !
 Finally, I'll be starting with JavaScript tomorrow !
 I'm going to reward myself with an episode of "Blue Period" and then continue studying for my exam.

 **Link to work**: [Personal Portfolio Webpage](https://codepen.io/caffeineproof/pen/MWvJVxx?editors=1100)

+### Day 2: October 28, 2021
+#####

+**Today's Progress**: 14% progress on Basic JavaScript under JavaScript Algorithms and Data Structures Certification.
+**Thoughts:** I am a CS graduate and I know some basics but I'm making notes of everything so my progress is slow.
+I love learning this way rather than at college.
+We just skimmed thourgh JavaScript without proper order and just for the sake of completing the syllabus.
+Though for the project I managed to make a Pomodoro Timer with the crumbs of JavaScript I understood and with help of YouTube tutorials.
+At the end of this I really want to be able to make one on my own along with other projects.

 <!--### Day 1: June 27, Monday